 What Happens During the Fire Code Inspection Process?

-Every year, commercial buildings must receive inspection and testing in their facilities to make sure it meets the codes and standards of the Life Safety Code.
-This code is defined by the NFPA, in their Life Safety Code, or the NFPA 101.
-But if you’re unsure of what a life safety inspection actually is, it will be hard to prepare for.
-What sorts of inspections are performed?
-What do inspection reports look like, and what do they entail?
-Here are the things you can expect from a fire and life safety inspection.
+Every year, commercial buildings must receive inspection and testing in their facilities to make sure it meets the standards of the Life Safety Code.
+This code is defined by the NFPA in NFPA 101.
+If you’re unsure what a life safety inspection actually is, it will be hard to prepare for.
+What inspections are performed and on what systems?
+What do inspection reports look like and how do you interpret them?
+We’ve outlined below some of the most essential aspects of a fire and life safety inspection to help you know what to expect.

 What is a Life Safety Inspection For?

-First and foremost, an LSI is performed to ensure the safety of a building’s occupants.
-The inspections look at a building’s construction, its fire protection systems, and its operational features that provide safety from fire, smoke, and general panic during emergencies.
+First and foremost, a life safety inspection is performed to ensure the safety of a building’s occupants.
+The inspections look at a building’s construction, its fire protection systems, and its operational features that monitor the risks of and protect from fire, smoke, and general panic during emergencies.
 A building passes an inspection when it meets all of the code requirements of NFPA 101.

-The NFPA 101 is a code that is agreed upon by consensus and is revised every 3 years.
-The rules and regulations vary from state to state.
-Check with your local fire marshall for what your building needs to comply with and who you must call on to perform your building’s inspection.
+NFPA 101 is a code agreed upon by consensus of a team of fire and life safety professionals.
+The code is revised every 3 years to ensure the standards keep up with changes in technology and best practices.
+But, the rules and regulations can vary from state to state.
+Check with your local fire marshal to make sure you know what your building needs for compliance and who you should call on to perform your building’s inspection.

 What Does a Life Safety Inspection Look at?

-While we can’t tell you specific requirements for every state, we can tell you some of the basic things that a fire marshall or fire inspection company will look at.
+While we can’t go through the specific requirements for every state, we can tell you some of the basic things a fire marshal or fire inspection and protection company will look at.
 Here are some of the usual suspects that must meet inspection requirements:

-• Safety Systems: This will include your sprinkler systems as well as your emergency lighting, fire alarm systems, heat detectors, etc.
+- Fire Protection and Safety Systems: This includes your sprinkler and alarm systems as well as your emergency lighting, heat and smoke detectors, and more.

-• Safety Devices: This means your fire extinguishers, your sprinkler heads, and other fire prevention devices
+- Safety Devices: This includes your fire extinguishers, sprinkler heads, and other fire prevention and life safety devices.

-• Building Safety Requirements: This is the area that will house the most variations from place to place.
-This may include which way double-doors open in emergency route hallways, or if there is any clutter preventing access to smoke detectors or fire extinguishers, and a host of other variables.
+- Building Safety Requirements: This area can vary widely from place to place.
+This can include exit doors with questions like which way double-doors open in emergency route hallways, as well as questions of clutter preventing access to smoke detectors or fire extinguishers and a host of other variables.

 What Happens After the Inspection?

-After your official inspection is complete you will receive an inspection report.
+After your official inspection is complete, you’ll receive an inspection report.
 This will detail any shortcomings the building may have in regards to NFPA 101.
-These issues will have to be fixed before a specified date.
-Then you will receive another inspection to ensure that the building meets all of the fire and life safety codes.
+These issues must be fixed before a specified date.
+Different systems and different jurisdictions have different statuses for specific deficiencies.
+Some issues may be marked as urgent, for immediate repair.
+Others may have greater flexibility to be corrected within a longer timeframe.
+Following these correction, you’ll receive another inspection to ensure the building now meets all the fire and life safety codes.

-Meeting these codes makes a building safer for its occupants, its visitors, and its owners.
+Meeting these codes makes a building safer for its occupants, visitors, and owners.
 40% of buildings that suffer a fire do not reopen their doors.
-This is because in addition to obvious rebuilding there are so many additional costs.
-This includes fixing smoke damage, repairing structural integrity, reinstituting fire and life safety systems, and so much more.
+Not only are costs to rebuild high, but there are many additional costs when recovering from a destructive fire.
+This includes fixing smoke damage, repairing structural integrity, reinstituting fire and life safety systems, and much more.

 How to Get the Best Life Safety Inspection Possible

-One of the best ways to ensure your building is safe from fire is to hire a professional fire inspector that has the best tools available.
-One of the best tools you can look for is an inspector who uses Inspect Point software.
-An inspector using Inspect Point software has access to the latest full issue of NFPA 101 at their fingertips.
-They’ll never miss any minute detail when following an inspection through the Inspect Point program.
+One of the best ways to ensure your building is as safe as possible from fire is to hire a professional fire inspector or technician with the best tools available.
+And one of the best tools an inspector can use is Inspect Point’s software.
+An inspector using Inspect Point has access to the latest, full issue of NFPA 101 at their fingertips.
+They’ll never miss any detail when completing an inspection using the Inspect Point platform.

-If you want the best possible fire and life safety inspection, ask your fire inspector if they’re using Inspect Point software.
+If you want the best possible fire and life safety inspection, ask your fire inspector if they’re using Inspect Point.

 Prepare for your Next Life Safety Inspection

 Hopefully, this article gives you some valuable insight into your next life safety inspection.
-Know what to have prepared and what to look out for.
+Know how to prepare and what to look out for.
 When you have an inspection at your building, you’re not just following the law.
-You’re also making the lives of your employees, clients, and yourself better.
-So face your next inspection with no fear, and make sure to ask if your inspector is using Inspect Point technology!
+You’re ensuring the safety of your employees, clients, and yourself, and improving everyone’s quality of life.
+So face your next inspection with no fear, and make sure to ask if your inspector is using Inspect Point!